 3 pm - 5 pm

-The Career Fair is a great networking opportunity to meet with employers and learn more about the full-time, part-time and internship opportunities within their companies.Career Fair Tips:
+The Career Fair is a great networking opportunity to meet with employers and learn more about the full-time, part-time and internship opportunities within their companies.Career Fair and Networking Event Tips:

-- Research employers attending the fair, contact Career Services for a current list of employers.
+- Research employers attending the event, review Handshake or meet with Career Services for a current list of employers.

 - Prepare a one minute presentation about yourself.
 Introduce yourself, state the degree you have or will receive, highlight your work experience and why you are interested in the company.